samthebest/dump/sams-scala-tutorial/platonic-programming.md

 ## 2. Kolmogorov Complexity Principle

-The program (not including it's tests) with the lowest Kolmogorov Complexity should be preferred.
+The program (not including its tests) with the lowest Kolmogorov Complexity should be preferred.

-This principle is second, since simplicity in it's most formal definition is second to correctness.
+This principle is second, since simplicity in its most formal definition is second to correctness.

 ## 3. Basic Complexity Principle

-The program (not including it's tests) with the lowest Basic Complexity (AST length) should be preferred.
+The program (not including its tests) with the lowest Basic Complexity (AST length) should be preferred.

 When comparing Kolmogorov Complexity is hard, we can use this.

 ## 4. Call Complexity Principle

-The program (not including it's tests) with the lowest Call Complexity should be preferred.
+The program (not including its tests) with the lowest Call Complexity should be preferred.

-The justification why this sits above state complexity has it's own section in "Long Justifications"
+The justification why this sits above state complexity has its own section in "Long Justifications"

 ## 5. State Complexity Principle

-The program (not including it's tests) with the lowest State Complexity should be preferred.
+The program (not including its tests) with the lowest State Complexity should be preferred.

 ## 6. External Inherited Complexity Principle

-The program (not including it's tests) with the lowest External Inherited Complexity should be preferred.
+The program (not including its tests) with the lowest External Inherited Complexity should be preferred.

 ## 7. Internal Inherited Complexity Principle

-The program (not including it's tests) with the lowest Internal Inherited Complexity should be preferred.
+The program (not including its tests) with the lowest Internal Inherited Complexity should be preferred.

 It's more important to avoid using external libraries than native libraries.